immonex/kickstart/src/readme.txt

 * Fixed a recursion bug that occured under some rare conditions.
 * Fixed min/max price determination of non-integer values.
 * Fixed property sort order in list view not applied in special cases.
+* Added a missing space between price and time unit in list view.
 * Refactored code to meet updated WordPress coding standards.

 = 1.4.0 =